By Alyse Bacine

 Difficulty setting boundaries or excessive people-pleasing

-Harsh self-criticism that you can't seem to shake despite logical evidence of your worth
+Harsh self-criticism that persists despite logical evidence of your worth

 These patterns aren't character flaws or signs of weakness—they're indicators that parts of you are still operating from outdated survival strategies developed in childhood.
 When addressed at their source through reparenting, these patterns can completely dissolve rather than require lifelong management.